-- 10.43 Access to the proposed dwellings would be gained via an unrestricted public byway HUD 396 which forms a junction with Burn Road to the west.
+- 10.44 Access to the proposed dwellings would be gained via an unrestricted public byway HUD 396 which forms a junction with Burn Road to the west.
 The byway currently serves four dwellings.
-The surface is typical of its type and has different types of hard surfacing in most areas. - 10.44 The application seeks permission for the erection of three additional dwellings with associated parking provision.
-Two of the dwellings have their own direct access from the public byway to garages and driveways and the third dwelling takes its access from a private track off the byway that runs to the east of the site and provides an additional means of access to Middle Burn Farm and serves as the access for Lower Burn Farm, Lower Burn Farm Cottage and Lower Burn. - 10.45 The site plan indicates that a new passing area will be formed along the frontage of Middle Burn Farm and the surface of the byway will be made good between the site and the junction with Burn Road to the west.
+The surface is typical of its type and has different types of hard surfacing in most areas. - 10.45 The application seeks permission for the erection of three additional dwellings with associated parking provision.
+Two of the dwellings have their own direct access from the public byway to garages and driveways and the third dwelling takes its access from a private track off the byway that runs to the east of the site and provides an additional means of access to Middle Burn Farm and serves as the access for Lower Burn Farm, Lower Burn Farm Cottage and Lower Burn. - 10.46 The site plan indicates that a new passing area will be formed along the frontage of Middle Burn Farm and the surface of the byway will be made good between the site and the junction with Burn Road to the west.
 Details of the improvements would need to be conditioned.
-It is also considered necessary for the existing stone all along the frontage of Middle Burn Farm to be re-built around the passing place in the interests of the visual amenity of the area and the setting of Middle Burn Farm. - 10.46 The width of the byway adjacent to the parking for plots 1 and 2 is around 5.5m but ideally this distance would be 6m.
-Alterations to the surface of the byway will be required in order to achieve this distance, details of which could be required by condition. - 10.47 The number of dwellings and associated traffic generation is unlikely to have any material impact on the local highway network.
-The route is registered as a Byway Open to All Traffic and therefore public highway rights exist along the access to the development for vehicles. - 10.48 Some concerns have been raised by the Council's PROW section around the use of the byway for access and associated vehicle manoeuvres on the byway.
-However the level of traffic generated by this (now reduced) number of dwellings is likely to be fairly insignificant and subject to details of alterations/improvements to the byway as mentioned above it is considered that the proposals are acceptable in terms of the safety of users of the byway. - 10.49 The application is considered to comply with Policies T10, R13 and T19 of the UDP and PLP21 and 22 of the emerging Local Plan.
+It is also considered necessary for the existing stone wall along the frontage of Middle Burn Farm to be re-built around the passing place in the interests of the visual amenity of the area and the setting of Middle Burn Farm.

+- 10.47 The width of the byway adjacent to the parking for plots 1 and 2 is around 5.5m but ideally this distance would be 6m.
+Alterations to the surface of the byway will be required in order to achieve this distance, details of which could be required by condition. - 10.48 The number of dwellings and associated traffic generation is unlikely to have any material impact on the local highway network.
+The route is registered as a Byway Open to All Traffic and therefore public highway rights exist along the access to the development for vehicles. - 10.49 Some concerns have been raised by the Council's PROW section around the use of the byway for access and associated vehicle manoeuvres on the byway.
+However the level of traffic generated by this (now reduced) number of dwellings is likely to be fairly insignificant and subject to details of alterations/improvements to the byway as mentioned above it is considered that the proposals are acceptable in terms of the safety of users of the byway. - 10.50 The four properties currently served off the byway are serviced by a refuse vehicle that is able to turn around using the shared access to the east of Middle Burn Farm.
+This would continue to be the case for the proposed development.
+In terms of bin storage and collection arrangements for the three dwellings acceptable details have been provided. - 10.51 The application is considered to comply with Policies T10, R13 and T19 of the UDP and PLP21 and 22 of the emerging Local Plan.